 Population: This study used data from the UK Biobank, a prospective cohort of over 500,000 participants.
 CNCP patients were considered as those reporting pain interfering with their usual activities for more than 3 months.
 Data was analyzed from 195,808 CNCP participants.
 Measures: Regular use (i.e., most days of the week for the last 4 weeks) of prescription opioids and self-reported non-cancer illnesses were identified at data collection visit.

 Analysis: Associations between opioid use and 11 major NCIs were described using odds ratios (ORs) with 95% confidence intervals(95%CI).
 Also, associations between the total number of reported NCIs with opioid use were described using ORs.
 A machine learning approach was used to develop two separate predictive models of opioid use.
-A total of 77 pain agnostic features, including health, mood, and sociodemographic, lifestyle, mental anthropometric measures (i.e., pain-agnostic model), and a total of 16 pain-related features, including the location of the acute and chronic pain (i.e., pain model) were entered in the predictive models.
-Models' diagnostic abilities were evaluated using Cohen's-d effect sizes comparing each NCI group with the NCI-free group.
+A total of 77 pain agnostic features, including sociodemographic, lifestyle, mental health, mood, and anthropometric measures (i.e., pain-agnostic model), and a total of 16 pain-related features, including the location of the acute and chronic pain (i.e., pain model) were entered in the predictive models.
+Differences in pain and pain-agnostic risk scores for prescription opioid use were evaluated using Cohen's d effect sizes comparing each NCI group with the NCI-free group.